How to use Masonry in pockets

 The cool part?
 The directive accepts the same configuration options you'd use with Masonry.js, meaning you get fine-tuned control with zero friction.

-PHP: Generating the grid
+Generating the grid

 To simulate a dynamic grid, I used PHP to generate a set of random blocks of varying heights and colors: